nahuelmol/patitas/readme.md

 <h4>Tests</h4>

-Inside of each app is a **test** folder that contains all the test functions over the same app.
+Inside of each app is a **tests** folder that contains all the test functions over the same app.

 For all apps